 STATEMENT OF PURPOSE

-Cook Plumbing Corporation (the “Company”) recognizes the problems of substance abuse in society and in the workplace.
-Substance abuse poses a serious threat to our employees, others with whom we work on job sites, and the public generally.
+Cook Plumbing Corporation (the “Company”) recognizes the problems of substance misuse in society and in the workplace.
+Substance misuse poses a serious threat to our employees, others with whom we work on job sites, and the public generally.
 It is also an obstacle to the profitable, efficient and safe operation of our business.
-Through this policy, we hope to combat the problems associated with substance abuse by creating a drug free workplace.
+Through this policy, we hope to combat the problems associated with substance misuse by creating a drug free workplace.

-Our substance abuse policy seeks to balance our respect for individual privacy with our need to keep a safe, productive, drug free environment.
-Our intention is to prevent substance abuse and promote its treatment.
-We encourage those who illegally use drugs or who abuse alcohol to seek help in overcoming their problem.
+Our substance misuse policy seeks to balance our respect for individual privacy with our need to keep a safe, productive, drug free environment.
+Our intention is to prevent substance misuse and promote its treatment.
+We encourage those who illegally use drugs or who misuse alcohol to seek help in overcoming their problem.

 With these basic objectives in mind, the Company has established the following program and policies for a drug and alcohol free workplace.

-Nothing in this program or policy is intended, nor should it be construed, as creating any rights (contractual or otherwise) in any individual, nor any obligations or duties on the part of the company.
-While the Company believes wholeheartedly in the plans, policies and procedures described, it is committed to reviewing them continually, and reserves the right to change, or to terminate or deviate from them at any time.
+Nothing in this program or policy is intended, nor should it be construed, as creating any rights (contractual or otherwise) in any individual, nor any obligations or duties on the part of the Company.
+While the Company believes wholeheartedly in the plans, policies and procedures described, it is committed to reviewing them continually, and reserves the right, in its sole discretion and without prior notice, to change, or to terminate or deviate from them at any time.
 Nothing in this program is intended, nor should it be construed, as requiring “cause” for termination or as otherwise altering in any manner the at-will nature of the employment relationship.

 EMPLOYEE ASSISTANCE PROGRAM